aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

    ingress ACL on the WAN interfaces.
 Each carrier is tied to a path-group.
 8. More on virtual topologies after the snippet.
 9. Application classification is used to configure `application_profiles` that match traffic categories in the policies and apply them to a virtual topology.
+10. When policies are defined but no path exists (in this case MPLS for site 3) the path groups configuration will not be included in the final rendering.

 #### Virtual topologies